MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 ## One-click Microsoft Defender Offline Scan

 Microsoft Defender Offline Scan is a specialized tool that comes with Windows 10 or newer, and allows you to boot a machine into a dedicated environment outside of the normal operating system.
-It’s especially useful for potent malware, such as rootkits.
+It's especially useful for potent malware, such as rootkits.

 See [Microsoft Defender Offline](microsoft-defender-offline.md) for more information on how this feature works.